BurnOutTrader/tick-trader/README.md

 The engine can place live orders and is intended strictly for testing and evaluation.
 Do not use in production.

-- Surface EngineHandle helpers via top‑level exports
+- Export statics helpers for strategies via top‑level modules (e.g., clock::time_now, subscriptions::subscribe, order_placement::place_order)
 - Move non-strategy functions and objects into features
 - Live consolidator warm up and cache
 - Automatic switching of consolidator types to live feed types post warm up